 Christine holds a master’s degree in Landscape Architecture and in Urban and Regional Planning from the University of Colorado Denver, and a bachelor’s degree in Environmental Design in Architecture from the University of Colorado Boulder.
 She is a licensed Landscape Architect in the State of Colorado as well as a Certified Planner.
 She has worked in the field of recreational planning and design since 2007 and has completed a variety of projects ranging from small residential designs to large, complex park campuses and corridors.
 She has a strong ability to design multifaceted spaces and networks that balance the needs of the natural and the built environment.
 She believes that a project needs to be looked at holistically and at a variety of scales, in order to create an efficient, aesthetic, and sustainable design solution that is unique to each individual project.

-Riley has a diverse background which includes environmental engineering, construction management, and GIS analysis and mapping.
-He holds a bachelor’s degree in Civil & Environmental Engineering from the University of Maine and has 10 years of experience in the construction and engineering industry with substantial time in the field on jobsites across the U.S. and abroad.
-Riley’s studies have included environmental engineering, hydrology, and sustainable design, and he is currently in the process of earning a master’s degree in Natural Resources with a graduate certificate in GIS.
-Riley’s experience includes river restoration involving aquatic habitat and fish passage, wetland mitigation, execution of complex hydroelectric facility upgrades involving endangered species surveys and monitoring, utilizing environmental controls and BMP’s on major infrastructure projects, and planning and management of construction activities to ensure compliant, responsible and efficient execution of work.
-As a part of the Birch Ecology team, Riley also assists with natural resource investigations, implementation and monitoring of ecological restoration projects, and is responsible for GIS mapping and geospatial analysis.
+Riley is an Engineer in Training and Certified Floodplain Manager with a diverse background that includes environmental engineering, river construction management, and GIS analysis and mapping.
+He holds a bachelor’s degree in Civil & Environmental Engineering from the University of Maine and has 11 years of experience in the construction and engineering industry with substantial time in the field on jobsites across the U.S. and abroad.
+Riley’s studies have included environmental engineering, hydrology, and sustainable design, and he is currently in the process of earning a graduate certificate in GIS.
+Riley’s experience includes river restoration involving aquatic habitat and fish passage; construction oversight and design of river projects; execution of complex hydroelectric facility upgrades involving endangered species surveys and monitoring; utilizing environmental controls and BMP’s on major infrastructure projects; and planning and management of construction activities to ensure compliant, responsible and efficient execution of work.